 Unmodified clay is composed of extremely fine particles which tend to form a sticky, compact mass when wet.
-Heavy clays retain a large amount of water which is released slowly in dry seasons.
+Heavy clays retain a large amount of water which is released slowly.
 When they do dry, they tend to bake as hard as brick.
 In fact pottery, tile and brick are made by puddling and heating certain types of clay.

 Clay usually dries to a light color.
-It shrinks in drying, causing cracks and crevices through which the deeper-lying moisture escapes.
+It shrinks in drying, opening up cracks and crevices.